First Italian War of Independence: The Piedmontese retreat towards Milan (27 July – 3 August 1848)

 At 8 am on 27 July 1848, a council of war at Goito presided over by Charles Albert, decreed that it was necessary to open negotiations with the enemy for an eventual truce.
 A small Piedmontese delegation, which included colonel Alfonso Ferrero La Marmora, was sent to the Austrian camp.
 Eusebio Bava, however, gave orders to the troops to deploy to the north of Goito, but not all of them obeyed.
 Following the recent defeat, there were many instances of indiscipline and demoralisation.
-The general Claudio Seyssel d'Aix di Sommariva, a commandant of the 1st division at Custoza, ignored the orders, disengaged and set off with the Aosta Brigade in a southerly direction, towards the lower course of the river Oglio, along with general Vittorio Garretti di Ferrere (commander of the 2nd division), with the Casale Brigade.
+The general Claudio Seyssel d'Aix di Sommariva, a commandant of the 1st Division at Custoza, ignored the orders, disengaged and set off with the Brigade "Aosta" in a southerly direction, towards the lower course of the River Oglio, along with general Vittorio Garretti di Ferrere (commander of the 2nd Division), with the Brigade "Casale".

-In the afternoon, the delegation sent to the Austrian camp returned and reported that Radetzky was willing to allow a truce, on the condition that the Piedmontese withdraw their army to the Adda and return Pescheria, Venetia, Osoppo (still in Venetian hands at this point) and the duchies of Modena and Parma (the latter had voted for annexation by the kingdom of Sardinia in the spring) to Austria.
+In the afternoon, the delegation sent to the Austrian camp returned and reported that Radetzky was willing to allow a truce, on the condition that the Piedmontese withdraw their army to the Adda and return Pescheria, Venetia, Osoppo (still in Venetian hands at this point) and the duchies of Modena and Parma (the latter had voted for annexation by the Kingdom of Sardinia in the spring) to Austria.
 When he heard these conditions, Charles Albert exclaimed, "I would rather die!".

 At 9pm, a general retreat towards the Oglio began and at 12 on 28 July, the Piedmontese army collected itself beyond the river.
 Bava realised that the Oglio was not a viable defensive position and after ten hours of break he continued the march to the west.
 The Austrians followed the Piedmontese since they did not want to lose contact and in order to give the impression of imminent danger, thereby speeding up the retreat and causing Charles Albert's troops to get strung out.